Walter I. Hayes

 He married Frances Coan, a native of New York.
 She was the eldest of a family of five children.
 Her father, who was an energetic businessman, moved with his family to Clinton, Iowa, where he established the First National Lank.
 Coan first met Hayes when she was visiting friends in Michigan, and they were married in less than a year.
 Several of Coan's relatives are missionaries, and she was a member of the Presbyterian Church.

 In 1886, Hayes wrested the Democratic nomination for the 2nd district away from incumbent Jeremiah Henry Murphy.
 To enhance the chances for Iowa Republicans to hold all other Congressional seats in Iowa, the state's General Assembly had included many of the most Democratic-leaning areas of eastern Iowa in a single district (the second).
 Hayes won the general election that year and represented the 2nd district in the 50th United States Congress.
 He was also elected to the three succeeding Congresses.
 However, in 1894, when seeking a fifth term, Hayes was defeated in the general election by Republican George M. Curtis.
 Between the Civil War and the Great Depression, Hayes was the only Democratic congressman from Iowa to serve more than two terms, and (along with Murphy) was one of only two who served two full terms.

 While in Congress, Hayes served as chairman of the Committee on Education in the Fifty-second Congress.
 In all, he served in Congress from March 4, 1887, to March 3, 1895.

 After leaving Congress, Hayes resumed the practice of law in Clinton.

-He served as a member of the Iowa House of Representatives in 1897 and 1898.
+He served as a member of the Iowa House of Representatives in 1897 and 1898, replacing Nathaniel Anson Merrell of District 45, who had died in office.